voedger/reqmd/worklog.md

 - GitHub Copilot: Claude
   - Align RequirementSiteRegex() and ParseRequirements() with ebnf notation. 👍 with minor flaws
   - Implement TestParseRequirements() using examples from TestRequirementSiteRegex().👍
+  - Generate TestMdParser_ParseMarkdownFile_Errors() that parses #file:mdparser-errs.md and check all errors om this file.👍

 ### Prompt_CoverageFootnoteRegex